halkyon/halkyon/README.md

 -->

 I'm a generalist software and infrastructure engineer, with specific interests in containerisation, Kubernetes 🚢☸️, configuration as code 📝, and cloud architectures ☁️.

-Previously I worked on open source [Silverstripe CMS/framework](https://github.com/silverstripe), and [Silverstripe Cloud](https://www.silverstripe.com/cloud-hosting/) platform-as-a-service.

-I'm currently looking for new opportunities!
-You can find my email on the left-hand bar over there! 👈